madetech/learn/core-skills/frontend-web-development/rhino-assessee.md

 ## Basic CSS

-You're provided with some [unstyled HTML][rhino-unstyled-html-page], which you'll need to add styles such that it looks like the below screenshot.
+You need to produce a web page that looks like the picture below.
+It doesn't need to be pixel perfect, but the whitespace around the content should look similar.

-*Note the whitespace around the content.*
+You can either start from [this unstyled HTML][rhino-unstyled-html-page], or bring a pre-prepared page to the assessment.

 ![How the webpage should look](resources/rhino-expected-styles.png)